Connect with others who understand.

 Avoiding Misdiagnosis

 Since HS symptoms can be mistaken for other conditions, early diagnosis by a knowledgeable dermatologist is essential.
-The proper diagnosis can prevent unnecessary treatments and the frustration of not knowing the true cause of the symptoms.
+The proper diagnosis can prevent unnecessary treatments and the frustration of not knowing the true cause of your symptoms.

 Recognizing the early signs of HS and seeking a prompt diagnosis are crucial steps in managing this chronic condition.
-If you notice symptoms such as small, painful lumps or persistent itching, check in with your health care team.
+If you notice symptoms such as small, painful lumps or persistent itching, check in with your healthcare team.
 Early diagnosis can help you find relief, manage symptoms, and prevent worsening of the condition.
-Remember, you don’t have to face HS alone — support and resources are available to help you navigate your journey.

 All updates must be accompanied by text or a picture.